 Layered haircuts have a bad rap.
-Thanks to the '90s obsession with layers, the early 2000s were mostly filled with sleek, straight, mono-length hair.
+Thanks to the '90s obsession with layers, the noughties was a palette cleanser of sleek, straight mono-length hair.
 Today, however, we're slowly starting to embrace layers once again.
 But the 2.0 version is more about creating cool-girl texture and a little well-placed volume in hair.
 You can forget about that less-than-covetable mushroom shape that became so intrinsically linked with '90s celebs.
-And while we'll always have a special place in our hearts for The Rachel, the modern version is subtler than that: These layers enhance your haircut rather than steal the show.
+And while we'll always have a special place in our hearts for The Rachel, the modern version is subtler than that.
+The layers enhance your haircut rather than stealing the show.

-Anyone old enough to have asked a hairdresser for layers back in the day probably has a strong suspicion of anyone wielding a pair of scissors (I know I do).
+For anyone old enough to have asked a hairdresser for layers back in the day probably has a strong suspicion of anyone wielding a pair of scissors (I know I do).
 We hear you.
-The key is to ask your hairdresser for some longer, invisible layers, emphasis being on the words longer and invisible.
-And unless your hair is mid-length or shorter, you want the ends of your layers to sit below your jawline or lower to create that enviable texture in your hair without it jumping up to hug your cheeks.
+The key is to ask your hairdresser for some longer invisible layers, the emphasis being on the words longer and invisible.
+And unless your hair is mid-length or shorter, you want the ends of your layers to sit below your jawline or lower to create that enviable texture in your hair without it jumping up to hug your cheeks (not flattering).

-Here's a definitive guide to the celebrities who have nailed the layered haircut 2.0.
+Here's a definitive guide to the celebrities that have nailed the layered haircut 2.0.

 After the royal wedding, it's safe to say Priyanka Chopra is our new style crush.
-The actress and film producer has perfected the no-layers, layered hairstyle, which is ideal for anyone too scared to go full-on Rachel from Friends.
+The actress and film producer has perfected the no layers, layered hairstyle, which is ideal for anyone too scared to go full-on Rachel-from-Friends look.
 Ask for long layers around the front of your face to help balance out the cut.

 We love the way Jourdan Dunn's short hair has been tapered to give it more shape.

 Adding subtle layers to curly hair can give ringlets bounce and a little height, as proven by Alanna Arrington.